The-Sycorax/DenaroWalletClient/README.md

 ON Wallet Operations
- press load wallets and select your wallet (should be detected) you can send transactions by selecting the address with funds and filling the amount and address with corresponding ones to not loose funds
+ press load wallets and select your wallet (should be detected) give it a bit of time to load each time you press it or switch between wallets you can send transactions by selecting the address with funds and filling the amount and address with corresponding ones to not loose funds
 ON Generate Options
  you can generate new wallets